Karie Murphy: Early career

 She has sought nomination as a Labour Party parliamentary candidate several times.
-In 2013, the selection process for Falkirk led to a party inquiry into accusations of vote-rigging.
-Murphy, whose candidature had been promoted by Len McCluskey, was cleared of any wrongdoing but withdrew from the contest.
+In 2013, the selection process for Falkirk led to a party inquiry into accusations of vote-rigging by Unite the Union and led to Tom Watson's resignation as national campaign co-ordinator.
+Murphy, whose candidature had been promoted by Len McCluskey, was cleared of any wrongdoing and reinstated to the party but withdrew from the contest after emerging as a frontrunner.
+Mishcon de Reya handled her communications with the press, allegedly as part of legal aid provided by Unite.
+According to The Times, the dispute "prompted Ed Miliband to rewrite the rules for how Labour elects leaders, paving the way for Jeremy Corbyn".
+Murphy's candidacy for the 2015 general election in Halifax was rejected by deputy leader Harriet Harman's party selection panel, which emphasised its support for regional candidates.